shaggytwodope/iceberg/readme.md

 + **postGenerate:** this hook is run after any compiling of posts is done.

 To create a hook, simply create a file in the ``lib/hook`` directory, and put the corresponding code inside.
 The name of the hook should be the same as the file name, be ucfirst, and have "Hook" appended to it.
-All hooks should extend from either the ``AbstractShellHook`` class, if you want to run a command line script, or the ``AbstractCodeHook`` class, if you want a PHP code hook.
+All hooks should extend from either the ``AbstractShellHook`` class if you want to run a command line script, or the ``AbstractCodeHook`` class if you want a pure PHP code hook.
 For example:

 ``lib/hook/PostGenerateHook.php``